Journey Through Yame, a Town of Crafts (1 night, 2 days)

 Itinerary

-Upon arrival in Yame, first join the guided tour “Yame Fukushima: Meet the Craftspeople Keeping Traditions Alive.”
-You will learn about the history of Yame, how this former castle town became a town of craft.
-Along the way, you will also get to visit workshops of artisans crafting Buddhist altars and paper lanterns — places not easily accessible on one’s own
+After arriving in Yame, join the “Yame Fukushima: Meet the Craftspeople Keeping Traditions Alive” guided walking tour.
+Learn about Yame’s history as a former castle town and how the area has developed as a “town of merchants and crafts.”
+Along the way, visit workshops of artisans crafting Buddhist altars and paper lanterns — places not easily accessible on one’s own.

-At the end of the trip, shop at Unagi no Nedoko, a shop that features handicrafts from Kyushu and across Japan.
-A variety of products are available for sale, such as MONPE pants made of Kurume Kasuri, pottery, Japanese paper, glass, bamboo crafts, and local toys.
+At the end of the trip, shop at Unagi no Nedoko, a store that features handicrafts from Kyushu and across Japan.
+Specialty products include “MONPE” work-style pants made from Kurume Kasuri fabric, pottery, Japanese paper, glass, bamboo crafts, toys, and more.
+This is a great place to pick up unique souvenirs that represent Kyushu and beyond.

-・Hands-on experience program (Make Your Very Own Indigo Art at Aizome Kasuri Kobo, 2hrs)
+・Experience program: “Make Your Very Own Indigo Art at Aizome Kasuri Kobo (2hrs)”

 Remarks